-The Fund sponsors a simplified employee pension (SEP) plan qualified under Section 408(k) of the IRC.
-The plan is available to all employees 21 years of age and older who have performed at least one year of service in the immediately preceding five years.
-Contributions are at the discretion of the Fund.
-During the years ended December 31, 2021 and 2020, the Fund made contributions in the amount of \$22,224 and \$37,517, respectively.
+The previously sponsored simplified employee pension (SEP) plan qualified under Section 408(k) of the IRC was terminated in 2022.
+The plan was available to all employees 21 years of age and older who had performed at least one year of service in the immediately preceding five years.
+Contributions were at the discretion of the Fund.

+During the years ended December 31, 2022 and 2021, the Fund made contributions in the amount of \$102,762 and \$22,224, respectively.